srartese/randomco/README.md

 Some design in the components could have been done in a better way as well but instead it followed a more simplistic design.

-## Other notes
+## Other Notes
 The video used for the screen saver was a open source video provided from the link below
     https://www.videvo.net/video/coloured-smoke-on-white-13/4698/

 I also ran into the issue of Cross Origin Permission issues and solved this by using a chrome extension called Allow-Control-Allow-Origin.
 The issue comes into play when posting from a localhost.
+By using this extension the post successfully went through.
+This error can be seen in the console.